 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Stuttgart air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Stuttgart air is currently 1 times above the WHO annual air quality guideline value

 Moderate 55 US AQI

 |Tuesday, Sep 28|

 Good 26 US AQI

 |Thursday, Sep 30|

 Good 23 US AQI

 |Sunday, Oct 3|

 Good 13 US AQI